Tech & Society

 In the aftermath of one of Delhi’s worst periods of pollution, last year, no criminal cases were brought against any individuals or industries under the Air (Prevention and Control of Pollution) Act of 1981.
 Furthermore, the Central Information Commission does not have access to any annual data regarding the number of Pollution Under Control certificates submitted.

 With such dreary news of India’s air pollution problems established, Vijay Shekhar Sharma, CEO and founder of Paytm, has been appointed as the UN Environment’s Patron for Clean Air.
-Vijay will be champion of the UN’s #BreatheLife campaign, which hopes to improve the lives of 90% of the world’s population by improving the unsafe air they currently inhale.
+Vijay will be a champion of the UN’s #BreatheLife campaign, which hopes to improve the lives of 90% of the world’s population by improving the unsafe air they currently inhale.
 Half of the world’s 20 most-polluted cities are in India.

 There are three key areas of improvement which Sharma has identified: first is active use of electric vehicles.
 Second, creating awareness of the problem of pollution, and third, better measurement of India’s air quality over the next year and a half.
 Sharma said, “Delhi is like a mother who is saying she is in pain.
 This starts from Delhi and becomes a national and global concern.”